 - (1) An objection to claim must be supported by admissible evidence sufficient to overcome the evidentiary effect of a properly documented proof of claim executed and filed in accordance with FRBP 3001.
-The evidence must demonstrate that the proof of claim should be disallowed, reduced, subordinated, re-classified, or otherwise modified. - (2) A copy of the complete proof of claim, including attachments or exhibits, must be attached to the objection to claim, together with the objector's declaration stating that the copy of the claim attached is a true and complete copy of the proof of claim on file with the court, or, if applicable, of the informal claim to which objection is made.
+The evidence must demonstrate that the proof of claim should be disallowed, reduced, subordinated, re-classified, or otherwise modified. - (2) A copy of the complete proof of claim, including attachments or exhibits, must be attached to the objection to claim, together with the objector's declaration stating that the copy of the claim attached is a true and complete copy of the proof of claim on file with the court, or, if applicable, of the informal claim to which objection is made. - (3) If the complete proof of claim is not readily available from the court file, the objector may formally request a copy from the holder of the claim by serving the creditor with a notice in substantially the same form as court-approved form F 3007-1.2.NOTICE.REQ.CLAIM, Notice of Trustee's/Debtor's Request for a Copy of Proof of Claim. - (A) The request must advise the holder of the claim that failure to supply a complete copy of the proof of claim, including all attached documentation, within 30 days of the notice may constitute grounds for objection to the claim based on the claimant's failure to provide requested documentation to support the claim. - (B) If an objection is filed on this basis, it must be accompanied by a declaration providing evidence that the proof of claim was not readily available from the court file or otherwise. - (4) If the basis for the objection is that the proof of claim was filed after the bar date, the objection must include a copy of each of the following: - (A) The bar date order, if any;

-- (3) If the complete proof of claim is not readily available from the court file, the objector may formally request a copy from the holder of the claim by serving the creditor with a notice in substantially the same form as court-approved form F 3007-1.2.NOTICE.REQ.CLAIM, Notice of Trustee's/Debtor's Request for a Copy of Proof of Claim. - (A) The request must advise the holder of the claim that failure to supply a complete copy of the proof of claim, including all attached documentation, within 30 days of the notice may constitute grounds for objection to the claim based on the claimant's failure to provide requested documentation to support the claim. - (B) If an objection is filed on this basis, it must be accompanied by a declaration providing evidence that the proof of claim was not readily available from the court file or otherwise. - (4) If the basis for the objection is that the proof of claim was filed after the bar date, the objection must include a copy of each of the following: - (A) The bar date order, if any; - (B) The notice of bar date; and - (C) Proof of service of the notice of bar date. - (5) If the basis for the objection is that there are duplicate proofs of claim, the objection must include a complete copy of each proof of claim.
+- (B) The notice of bar date; and - (C) Proof of service of the notice of bar date. - (5) If the basis for the objection is that there are duplicate proofs of claim, the objection must include a complete copy of each proof of claim.

 LBR 3011-1.
-PROCEDURE FOR OBTAINING ORDERS RELEASING UNCLAIMED FUNDS
+PROCEDURE FOR OBTAINING ORDER FOR PAYMENT OF UNCLAIMED FUNDS

-(a) Form of Motion.
+(a) Form of Application.

-- (1) An entity seeking the release of unclaimed funds pursuant to 28 U.S.C. § 2042 must file a motion in compliance with LBR 9013-1 using either court-approved form F 3011-1.MOTION.UNCLAIMED.FUNDS, Motion for Order Releasing Unclaimed Funds, or a motion containing all of the information and supporting evidence required by the court-approved form. - (2) The failure to comply with this requirement may result in denial of the motion without a hearing.
+- (1) An entity seeking the payment of unclaimed funds pursuant to 28 U.S.C. § 2042 must file an application in compliance with LBR 9013-1 using Form 1340 Application for Payment of Unclaimed Funds. - (2) The failure to comply with this requirement may result in denial of the application without a hearing.